Panda381/PicoLibSDK/Readme.txt

 Boot2 loader continues by jumping to the main application program.
 It reads the stack pointer settings and start address from the vector table at address 0x10000100, and jumps into the application at the start address.

 Applications compiled for the PicoLibSDK library may contain another boot loader at the beginning, stage 3.
-It is 32 KB in size and is used to load programs from the SD card into Flash memory.
+It is 32 KB or 64 KB in size and is used to load programs from the SD card into Flash memory.

-Each program prepared in this way contains the entire 32 KB boot3 loader at the beginning.
+Each program prepared in this way contains the entire 32 KB or 64 KB boot3 loader at the beginning.
 This allows the program to be loaded into the Flash memory using both the classic USB cable procedure and the boot3 loader from the SD card.
-When booting a program from an SD card, the boot3 loader does not load the first 32 KB of the file, but only the following part, with the program itself.
+When booting a program from an SD card, the boot3 loader does not load the first 32 KB or 64 KB of the file, but only the following part, with the program itself.
 The program itself thus starts at address 0x10008000 with its vector table.

 Before starting the application, the Boot3 loader first checks the special application header, which is located after the vector table.
 It calculates the